HugoDerave/ApexLegendsAPI/README.md

 ## Make a request

-To get a player's data, go to http://api.apexlegendsstatus.com/bridge and add the 2 main GET parameters.
+To get a player's data, go to http://api.apexlegendsstatus.com/bridge and add the 3 main GET parameters.
 First one is platform, which can only take "PC", "PS4" or "X1".
 The second one will be "player", and that's obvisouly the player's name you're looking for.
+You can also add "version" parameter, which will give you more flexibility.
+(Currently we have version 1 and 2).

 **Authorization**
 To auth yourself, you can either put your API Key as a third GET parameter in the URL which will be "auth", or put your API Key in the "Authorization" header.